 Whether you want to call it editing, rewriting, or killing your darlings — it's necessary.
 Read through your script — every line and every scene — and make sure what you're reading matters.

 The screenplays that are overly planned and outlined and those that clearly follow a tired formula are those that disappear amidst the dense ocean of scripts in Hollywood.
 The ones that are written on instinct have a true fire about them.
 It’s evident right there on the page.
-And as a screenwriter, your best work will come from those moments of authentic instinct.
+And, as Greta Gerwig demonstrates, your best work will come from those moments of authentic instinct.

 As screenwriters, it’s important to know, realize, and accept what your strengths and weaknesses are.
 That way you’ll know what comes natural and what is going to challenge you most — and sometimes challenging yourself brings out the best stories and characters in you.